Films

 1930s

 5. Mad Love (Karl Freund, 1935).
 Peter Lorre plays a mad surgeon who is obsessed with a singer and turns her husband into a unwitting murderer by performing surgery on his hands.
-Freund also directed the mummy, but this one is more deliciously twisted.
+Freund also directed The Mummy, but this one is more deliciously twisted.
+Freund is also one of the most accomplished cinematographers in film history, with credits including The Last Laugh, The Golem, Metropolis, Michael, Dracula, and Key Largo.
+The second best American-made horror film of the '30s is probably Frankenstein.

 6. Ninotchka (Ernst Lubitsch, 1939).
 The 1930s was a great decade for comedies and, Lubitsch had the touch.
 Here he casts Swede, Greta Garbo, as a Russian government official who has come to Paris to make observations about life in the West.
 She succumbs to the discrete charm of the bourgeoisie, of course, but along the way delivers some of the best deap pan lines in cinema history.
 If only all Cold War films were this good.
 My second favorite Garbo film is Grand Hotel.
 Other favorite romantic comedies of the era include It Happened One Night, The Awful Truth, Sullivan's Travels, and His Girl Friday.